13 Day Tasmania Tour (F13) Premium Tassie Tours

 After a delicious lunch we make our way on to Strahan via the meandering forest highways of the west coast.
 View the Southern Ocean from the best lookout point on the West Coast and see as far as you can imagine – perhaps Argentina?
 Your lungs will thank you as you inhale possibly the cleanest air on Earth.
 Arrive at Tasmania’s most westerly town for some afternoon relaxation and accommodation in Strahan.

 Spend the morning enjoying one of the most scenic and unique tourist attractions in Australia – the Gordon River Cruise.
 Aboard the famous ‘Harbour Master’ in upper deck Gold Class luxury, your 6-hour cruise will include stunning views of Hells Gates and Macquarie Harbour, Sarah Island, the salmon farms and of course the jewel in the crown – the Gordon River World Heritage area itself.
 The cruise will also include a freshly prepared buffet lunch meal onboard the vessel.

 Our afternoon plan will see us visit the Morrison Sawmill for a close-up look at Tasmania’s most famous timber – Huon Pine.
 Followed by some further exploring in Strahan village before heading to Queenstown for the evenings accommodation.
-Tonights 2 course dinner will be provided by your hosts.
+Tonights evening meal will be provided by your hosts.

 Day 9 – West Coast Wilderness Railway

 Don’t bother checking out of your hotel as we will enjoy a lovely day of scenery before relaxing back in the same accommodations for a second night.
 Today we journey on the West Coast Wilderness Railway – a journey back in time on Tasmania’s west coast aboard the fully restored original steam train.
 Departing from Queenstown we travel premium ‘Wilderness’ class and will be welcomed onboard with complimentary sparkling wine and canapés.